Methods provided by the Data Exchange library

 Reset the execution state of all submitted SQL statements.
 You should call this statement prior to executing a batch of SQL statements that you want to execute in parallel, or parallel calls to dex::sf::GenerateAndLoadParquetIntoTable or dex::sf::GenerateAndLoadParquetFromTable`.

-dex::sf::GenerateAndLoadParquetIntoTable(mappingName, tableName, timeout, query, columns, sqlString)
+dex::sf::GenerateAndLoadParquetIntoTable(mappingName, tableName, timeout, query, columns, sqlString, accountName)

 The function will generate an intermediate Parquet file using the DEX mapping mappingName, store the Parquet file in the Azure Data Lake Storage account that comes with every AIMMS cloud account, and insert the data contained in the table tableName in the configured schema of the Snowflake instance connected to.
 The default sqlString executed will assume that the table will just have all the fields contained in the Parquet file, but you can specify any Snowflake SQL statement to provide a customized insert statement.
 The function will wait timeout seconds for the execution of the SQL statement to complete.
 If the statement is still in progress on return (202 return code), you can call dex::sf::WaitForSQLStatements to wait for the completion of the insert statement.
 When timeout is 0, the function will return immediately, and you can call the function multiple times to load multiple files into Snowflake in parallel.